-It was May 20th 2036.
+May 20th 2036.
 A boy was born to the Caesar family.
-His proud father was the Head of the Games Committee; his mother a successful reality show producer.
-Sixteen years later, he's driving fast cars and wearing fancy clothes and banging random hot strangers.
+His proud father was the Games Head Engineer, his mother an illustrious Games fashion designer.
+Sixteen years later, he's driving fast cars, wearing fancy clothes and banging random hot strangers.
 After all, what else would a young lad with sharp wit, undeniable charm and dashing good looks be doing?
 He's just one of the many socialites of the flourishing city.

 A millionaire.
 A bright mind.
 In every way, the Cinna of the Capitol was nothing but materialistic scum.

-His father hoped that he'd be interested in engineering or architecture, so he may one day follow his ingeniously cruel footsteps.
-His mother decided that his pretty face and smoking hot body was meant for the entertainment industry when he turned fourteen.
+His father had hoped that he'd be interested in engineering or architecture, so he may one day follow his ingeniously cruel footsteps.
+When he turned fourteen, his mother decided that his pretty face and smoking hot body was meant for the entertainment industry.
 Cinna was not fond of building blocks or memorizing some cheesy lines, but he was not much fond of anything else anyway, so he decided that he'd just go with the flow.

-When he was sixteen, Lars offered him a slot in the military.
-The candid, disheveled bad boy told him about the beautiful women, the pot of gold, and, above all, the lifetime of power and glory.
-If he remembered it right, twelve years ago, Lars defined his dream career as "the honor of protecting the peace and justice in Panem" not "Heaven".
-He didn't like brandishing guns or hunting down the pesky, illiterate rebels (though he was damn good at both), but soon enough in the job he realized that he didn't have to do any of those (except if he wanted to).
+Before high school graduation, Lars offered him a slot in the military.
+This boy, a young, beautiful thing, told him about the glamorous women, the overflowing gold, and, above all, the lifetime of power and glory.
+If he remembered it right, that day in kindergarten, Lars defined his dream career as "the honor of protecting the peace and justice in Panem" not "heaven".

-At eighteen, Cinna was assigned as Chief Security Officer of 68th Hunger Games.
+At twenty, Cinna was assigned as Chief Security Officer of 68th Hunger Games.
 His parents couldn't be prouder.
 Finally, a task which involved both of their careers.
 Cinna didn't give a damn.
-It was glory and riches and even more amazing sex.
+It was unspeakable glory even more unspeakable liaisons.
 That was all.

 She was different from all the Victors he had ever watched.
-They nicknamed her the Snake, for she stealthily creeps up on her opponents, biding her time silently and strategically, then strikes at the perfect moment.
+They nicknamed her the Snake, as she stealthily creeps up on her opponents, biding her time silently and strategically, then strikes at the perfect moment.
 He thought it was perfect.
-She never fought the Power War; she always fought the Wits War.
-At the beginning she was just a meek, shy, naïve seventeen year-old with which he took no interest in and at the end, she was the feisty femme fatale he vowed to own and consume.
+She never fought the Power War, she always fought the Wits War.
+At the beginning she was just a meek maiden with which he took no interest in and by the end, she was the feisty femme fatale Cinna vowed would be his.

-"An amazing game," he told her, elegantly clapping as he approached her and put on his best charming face.
+"An amazing game," he told her, clapping as he approached her with his best charmer face.

 "Cinna Caesar," he casually said, holding out his hand.

-She smiled a smile saccharine sweet, accepting his hand and shaking it.
+Her smile was saccharine sweet as she accepted his hand and shook it.
 "A pleasure to meet the head honcho of these brainless, tattling bodyguards.
-I'm more of a man than them; and, I assume, than you too."
+I'm more of a man than them, and, I assume, than you too."

-Cinna felt as if a punch hit him at the gut.
+Cinna felt as if he was punched in the gut.
 That punch was excitement.